 As the Internet becomes a common platform for media transmission of audio and video, Voice Over IP (Internet Protocol) is emerging as an alternative to conventional telephone technology.
 However, presently Voice Over IP services are somewhat unreliable and of poor quality due to the bandwidth needed to ensure smooth connections.
-The campus data wiring and electronics replacement plan, substantially completed in the summer of 2006, makes IP telephony possible.
+The campus data wiring and electronics replacement plan, completed in the fall of 2006, makes IP telephony possible.
 A staff member, working remotely from Florida, has a Connecticut College campus telephone extension on his computer using VoIP technology.
 Several other staff members are testing IP telephones on campus.

 The factors in adopting IP telephony are rapidly converging.
 FCC regulations are stabilizing and the campus network is nearly ready to handle this traffic.
-It may be possible to replace the existing telephone network with an Internet-based solution to benefit the college within the next three to five years.
-Cost savings may occur because the college could eliminate hardware, maintenance contracts, and some long distance charges.
-It would also permit students and faculty to maintain normal campus telephone service while they are around the world conducting research, on study away trips, or on internships.
+It will be possible to replace the existing telephone network with an Internet-based solution to benefit the college within the next four to five years.
+There would be little cost savings in using VoIP but the system would permit students and faculty to maintain normal campus telephone service while they are around the world conducting research, on study away trips, or on internships.
+VoIP would also provide an optional capacity to integrate personally owned cell phones into the campus system and to implement a Unified Messaging System.